-It is important to note the Jesus' death and resurrection to life were both necessary so we could be reconciled to God.
-The Messiah's death paid the penalty for sin, but his life ensures that we ourselves will also be resurrected to eternal life.
+It is important to note the atonement made possible by Jesus' death and resurrection to life were both necessary so we could be made right with God.
+The Messiah's death paid the penalty for sin, but his life ensures that we will be resurrected to eternal life.
 We have to have eternal life in order to be reconciled and to have a continuing living relationship with the Father for all eternity.
-Notice this key text in the fifth chapter of Romans that states Christ had to die AND come back to life in order to save us.
+The fifth chapter of Romans states Christ had to die AND come back to life in order to save us (Romans 5:9 - 10).

 A key text that proves Jesus' sacrifice was necessary for the forgiveness of our sins is located in Romans 3.
 It states, "[Believing sinners] being justified as a gift by His grace through the redemption which is in Christ Jesus; whom God displayed publicly as a propitiation in His blood through faith . . . that He might be just and the justifier of the one who has faith in Jesus (Romans 3:24 - 26, NASB).

 The NIV translation uses "sacrifice of atonement" in place of "propitiation" in verse 25 of Romans 3.
 In this case, God provides a sacrifice for mankind, instead of man providing one, in order to restore the relationship that existed before sin.
 Adam and Eve's disobedience cut off the human race from their Creator.
-Since then we have all been born into a sinful, fallen world, and have sinned ourselves.
+Since then we have all been born into a sinful, fallen world, and have sinned ourselves (Romans 5:12).